-Students in certificate programs which are not TSI-required must establish their reading levels when admitted to the college.
-To graduate, students must score 46 or higher on the Lee College placement test in reading or its equivalent or successfully complete READ 300.
+Students in certificate programs which are not TSIA required must establish their reading levels when admitted to the college.
+To graduate, students must test beyond the READ 300 level or complete the READ 300 class.

 Certificates require completion of the minimum semester hours of college credit required for the certificate with a cumulative grade point average of 2.0 or higher.
 At least fifty percent of the required semester hours of college credit must be earned at Lee College.
 Enrollment in certificate programs begins when students register for the first course in the program for which they wish to obtain a certificate.